ElderScrollsLegends/elder-scrolls-legends-docs/_api_v1/cards_list.md

 This call will return a maximum of 100 cards.
 {: .info }

 Paginate the response using the `page` parameter.
+You can change the amount of cards returned with the `pageSize` parameter.
+Anywhere from 1-100 is valid.

 Each field below can be used as a query parameter.
 By default, fields that have a singular value such as rarity, type, and name will always use a logical "or" operator when querying with a list of values.
 Fields that can have multiple values such as attributes and keywords can use a logical "and" or a logical "or" operator.